danlafeir/engineering_leadership_playbook/interviews/README.md

 # Interviews

-I prefer the following workflow

 ![interview workflow](interview_workflow.png)

 ## Pair programming inteview approaches

+I think that #3 yields the best, most consistent experience when you use a generic problem internal interviewers know well.

 1. **Platforms like CoderPad, HackerRank, HackerEarth etc.**
 * There can be limitations on the types of problems you can orchastrate and use of testing frameworks.